Swiss mobile network ranked among world’s best for download speeds

-Switzerland’s mobile network was ranked eighth in a global survey of 100 countries published by analytics firm Opensignal.
+Switzerland’s mobile network has been ranked eighth in a global survey of 100 countries published by analytics firm Opensignal.

-Only eight countries managed an average download speed over 40 Megabits per second, according to a report released on May 12 by Opensignal.
+Only eight countries managed an average download speed over 40 Megabits per second, according to a report released on May 12 by Opensignalexternal link.
 Switzerland was among them at 42.8 Mbps in 2020, compared to 35.2 Mbps in 2019.

 This figure corresponds to the average download speed experienced by Opensignal users across an operator's 3G and 4G networks from January 1 to March 30, 2020.